AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/manage-reports-assets-view.md

 ![Inzichten](assets/insights.png)

-* **Downloads**: Het aantal elementen dat in de afgelopen 30 dagen of 12 maanden is gedownload van de weergaveomgeving Elementen, uitgedrukt met behulp van een lijngrafiek.
+* **Downloads**: Het aantal elementen dat in de afgelopen 30 dagen of 12 maanden is gedownload van de weergaveomgeving Elementen dat met een lijngrafiek wordt weergegeven.

-* **Uploads**: Het aantal elementen dat in de weergaveomgeving van Elementen is geüpload in de laatste 30 of 12 maanden die met behulp van een lijngrafiek worden weergegeven.
+* **Uploads**: Het aantal elementen dat in de weergaveomgeving van Elementen is geüpload in de laatste 30 dagen of twaalf maanden die met een lijngrafiek worden weergegeven.

 <!--* **Asset Count by Size**: The division of count of assets based on their range of various sizes from 0 MB to 100 GB.-->